TN 10 (04-09)

 Completing items 1-14 is primarily a field office (FO) responsibility, see (DI 11055.120 through DI 11055.135).
 However, the DDS is responsible for reviewing the FO-completed items on the SSA-831 for possible discrepancies.
 Contact the FO to resolve discrepancies such as name, SSN, or type of claim on the SSA-831 (or other FO-completed transmittal).

 NOTE: In a Title XVI claim, if a disabled child (DC) claimant attains age 18 while the claim is in DDS jurisdiction, do not change the entry in item 8 (Type of Claim).
 See (DI 25201.010) for details.
+For more information on completing item 34 (Remarks), see DI 26510.095 Completing Item 34 (Remarks) on the SSA-831.

 This subchapter covers completion of items 15-38 for Title II, Title XVI and concurrent claims for paper and electronic cases.
 It also covers completion of items 11A and 11B for Title XVI claims.
 Appropriate items are broken down into separate headings for Disability Insurance Benefits (DIB), Disabled Widow(er) Benefits (DWB), DWB Medicare, and Childhood Disability Benefits (CDB), as well as Title XVI.